qinjinjia/ec601_Code-Review2/README.md

 :thumbsup:Perfect!
 The code can fit in the standard 14-inch laptop screen.

 #### 1.4 Commented Code
-It seems that it is because the project is still under development :construction:.
-There are some commented code blocks in the project.

-For instance, the commented code in [Database.java](https://github.com/kev5/Go-Meet/blob/master/Database.java) should be delected (Or removed from the master branch).
+The commented code in [Database.java](https://github.com/kev5/Go-Meet/blob/master/Database.java) has been deleted (Or removed from the master branch) before Code Review 2.
 ```
 public class Database {
     public FirebaseDatabase mDatabase;